rcspam/check_natron_update/README.md

 #Installation
 - Simply copy **check_natron_update.sh** in your $PATH (i.e. $HOME/bin)

+- Set its executable flag:

+        $ chmod +x $HOME/bin/check_natron_update.sh

 - Copy the icons **natron22.png**, **natron22.png**, **natron16.png** in your home icon directory (i.e. $HOME/.icons)

-- Open script in an editor to set directory paths at line ~176:
+- Open script in an editor to set directory paths for your release install and the snapshot release at line ~256:

         # Natron install directory
-        NATRON_SNAPSHOT_PATH="/Path/to/Natron_Directory"
+        NATRON_PATH="/Path/to/Natron_Directory"
+ and your natron icon path if it's necessary at line ~269

         # blinking natron icons are installed in ${HOME}/.icons by default
         HOME_ICON_PATH="/Path/to/Natron/icon_Directory"

-- Copy **check_natron_update.desktop** in your ~/.config/autostart or/and if you are a kde user to ~/.kde/autostart
+- Copy **check_natron_update.desktop** or **check_natron_update_snapshot.desktop** in your ~/.config/autostart or/and if you are a kde user to ~/.kde/autostart.
+You can change the

+# Usage
+  to check stable release:

+        $ check_natron_update.sh -r releases
+  or to check snapshot release:

+        $ check_natron_update.sh -r snapshots

 # Match your icon theme if needed
-- If check_natron_update tray icon menu doesn't match your icon theme, you can set the icon at line ~204:
+- If check_natron_update tray icon menu doesn't match your icon theme, you can set the icon at line ~293:

         ## ...If it doesn't match you can uncomment and set your own icons here if it's failed !
         #ICON_INFO=""